 The NMTC expires on December 31, 2025.
 The New Markets Tax Credit Extension Act of 2021 (H.R.
 1321), introduced by Reps.
 Sewell (D-AL), and Reed (R-NY), would extend the NMTC indefinitely.
 Senators Cardin (D-MD) and Blunt (R-MO) introduced S. 456, which is nearly identical to its House counterpart.

 The Impact of New Markets Tax Credit Investments

 - Between 2003 and Sept.
 2020, $55 billion in direct NMTC investments were made in businesses and these NMTC investments leveraged more than $105 billion in total capital investment to businesses and revitalization projects in communities with high rates of poverty and unemployment.

 - Between 2003 and 2015, the NMTC generated more than 1,000,000 jobs, at a cost to the federal government of less than $20,000 per job.

-While all NMTC investments are made in economically distressed rural and urban communities, more than 72 percent of all NMTC investments are made in communities with severe economic distress -communities with unemployment rates more than 1.5 times the national average, poverty rates of 30 percent or more, or median incomes at or below 60 percent of the area median.
+- By law, all NMTC investments must be made in economically distressed communities.
+However, more than 72 percent of all NMTC investments have been in communities exhibiting severe economic distress, including unemployment rates more than 1.5 times the national average, a poverty rate of 30 percent or more, or a median income at or below 60 percent of the area median.